ty625911724/jittor-face-parsing/README.md

 </p>

 ## Notes
 We implement the semantic segmentation and make-up for facial images.
+The official weights are converted to jittor.
 Download the weights and put them in `./checkpoints/`

 The Google Drive link: https://drive.google.com/drive/folders/11Z5hTWku3ARkTJOmtnoWpKMqTwKF7V1i?usp=sharing